CEO and colleague looking at laptop to send secure communications

 Adam Byford, CCO, Beyond Encryption

-Implementing The New Guidance: Challenges And Best Practices
+Implementing the New Guidance: Challenges and Best Practices

 1. Secure Leadership Buy-In

-• Present clear data on the financial risks of BEC attacks.
+• Present data on BEC financial impact.

 2. Tailor Solutions to Organisational Size

-The guidance recognises that organisations of different sizes face unique challenges.
 Small and medium-sized enterprises (SMEs) may need to:

-3. Address The Human Factor
+3. Address the Human Factor

-• Foster a culture of security awareness through regular training and communication.
+• Promote a culture of security awareness.

 Encourage a questioning attitude among employees when faced with unusual requests